ecosyste-ms/diff/README.md

 # [Ecosyste.ms: Diff](https://diff.ecosyste.ms)

-An open API service to generate diffs between versions of packages from many open source ecosystems.
+An open API service to generate diffs between package releases for many open source software ecosystems.

 This project is part of [Ecosyste.ms](https://ecosyste.ms): Tools and open datasets to support, sustain, and secure critical digital infrastructure.